pifroggi/vs_colorfix/README.md

 Test values 3 and 10 and this will become more clear.

 __*`planes`* (optional)__
 Which planes to color fix.
-Any unprocessed planes will simply be copied.
+Any unmentioned planes will simply be copied.
-If not set, all planes will be color fixed.
+If nothing is set, all planes will be color fixed.

 ## Tips & Troubleshooting
 If your clips are not sufficiently aligned, try this: https://github.com/pifroggi/vs_align